 Table 2 shows the algorithm, and the main idea is to add the most promising data that has not yet been expanded.
 If we do not found a significant prediction error reduction after P expansions of a particular dimension, then we stop searching in that dimension, otherwise we will increase the data length in that dimension.
 A significant reduction in prediction error means that the prediction error is reduced by more than the insensitive coefficient σ.
-In the following experiment, P was set to six and δ was set to 0.1%.
+In the following experiment, d was set to 4, P was set to six and δ was set to 0.1%.

 2.3 Convolution neural network